evvo/parallel_requests/README.md

 shards build --production
 ```

-## Usage
+## Architecture

 The application creates 2 fibers - one for fetching the records from the database in batches and one for receiving these records and processing them.

-After the second fiber receives the jobs, it will spawn a new fiber for each job and to process it.
+After the second fiber receives the jobs, it will spawn a new fiber for each job, which will process it.

 After certain record is processed, it's result is received from the results_channel and saved to the database.